ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ### Creating a Vertex Buffer

-you can create a vertex buffer create a shared pointer of a VertexBuffer :
+You can create a vertex buffer create a shared pointer of a VertexBuffer :

 ```cpp
 //creating an allocating a vertex buffer